amitgupta7/azure-tf-vms/README.md

 ssh_credentials = "azuser/yourPasswordStringHere"
 ```
 ## Creating SAI appliance and obtain license and download URL
 A new SAI appliance needs to be created in the securiti portal for this script to automatically install and register the POD.
 Alternatively, the `create_sai_appliance.sh` shell script can be used to create an appliance and obtain the download URL.
 The shell script requires a .env file with SAI API keys.
 Run the below steps to create a securiti appliance and print the `license_key` and `download_url` for [next section](#downloading-sai-packages-and-running-a-cluster-install).
+To delete the SAI appliance from the portal, use `delete_appliance.sh` script with the appliance id as argument.
 ```shell
 $> cat sai_api_keys.env
 X_API_Secret="api-secret-here"